The Pahlawi Era (1925-1979)

 Colonel Kazem Khan "Sakar-e Sarhang" in 1939.

-Agha Mirza Ali Akbar Khan-e Zarrinnaal "Nasr-e Lashkar's" third son by his second wife Roghiyeh Khanom Wali was Kazem Khan Zarrinkafsch "Sakar-e Sarhang" called Mirza Dadash by his younger siblings and then Agha Jan (lit.
+Agha Mirza Ali Akbar Khan-e Zarrinnaal "Nasr-e Lashkar's" third son by his second wife Roghiyeh Khanom Wali was Kazem (Ali) Khan Zarrinnaal Zarrinkafsch "Sakar-e Sarhang", called Dadash Mirza by his younger siblings and then Agha Jan (lit.

-"Dear Sir") by the family.
+"Dear Sir") by his family.
 Named after the 7th Shiite Imam Musa

 al-Kazim, he was born on 7th of November 1896 at Tehran, died 4th of